brandoshmando/ao-smuggler/README.md

 lein test

-And teh Mulerator itself with:
+And the Mulerator itself with:

 lein run